ekfrench17/3308_Team3_Project/FINAL_REPORT.md

 ### Known Issues
 - **Current Challenges:**
   - Login Clarity: There is no feedback for failed login attempts, which can confuse users.
 Planned improvements include explicit error messaging.
   - Recipe Ingredients and Directions formatting: Currently you need to add a period to create a new line for ingredients or steps in the directions.
+Also the recipe display page format needs to be updated to flow nicer and be more user friendly.

 ## Team Reflection